VHS: Before VHS

-Kenjiro Takayanagi, a television broadcasting pioneer then working for JVC as its vice president, saw the need for his company to produce VTRs for the Japanese market, and at a more affordable price.
-In 1959, JVC developed a two-head video tape recorder, and by 1960 a color version for professional broadcasting.
+Kenjiro Takayanagi, a television broadcasting pioneer then working for JVC as its vice president, saw the need for his company to produce VTRs for the Japanese market at a more affordable price.
+In 1959, JVC developed a two-head video tape recorder and, by 1960, a color version for professional broadcasting.
 In 1964, JVC released the DV220, which would be the company's standard VTR until the mid-1970s.

-In 1969, JVC collaborated with Sony Corporation and Matsushita Electric (Matsushita was then parent company of Panasonic and is now known by that name, also majority stockholder of JVC until 2008) in building a video recording standard for the Japanese consumer.
+In 1969, JVC collaborated with Sony Corporation and Matsushita Electric (Matsushita was the majority stockholder of JVC until 2011) to build a video recording standard for the Japanese consumer.
 The effort produced the U-matic format in 1971, which was the first cassette format to become a unified standard for different companies.
-It was preceded by the reel to reel 1/2" EIAJ format.
+It was preceded by the reel-to-reel 1/2" EIAJ format.

-The U-matic format was successful in businesses and some broadcast applications for television stations (such as electronic news-gathering), but due to cost and limited recording time very few of the machines were sold for home use.

-Soon after, Sony and Matsushita broke away from the collaboration effort, in order to work on video recording formats of their own.
-Sony started working on Betamax, while Matsushita started working on VX.
-JVC released the CR-6060 in 1975, based on the U-matic format.
-Sony and Matsushita also produced U-matic systems of their own.
+The U-matic format was successful in businesses and some broadcast television applications, such as electronic news-gathering, and was produced by all three companies until the late 1980s, but because of cost and limited recording time, very few of the machines were sold for home use.
+Therefore, soon after the U-Matic release, all three companies started working on new consumer-grade video recording formats of their own.
+Sony started working on Betamax, Matsushita started working on VX, and JVC released the CR-6060 in 1975, based on the U-matic format.

 VHS development

-In 1971, JVC engineers Yuma Shiraishi and Shizuo Takano put together a team to develop a consumer-based VTR.
+In 1971, JVC engineers Yuma Shiraishi and Shizuo Takano put together a team to develop a VTR for consumers.

-By the end of 1971, they created an internal diagram titled "VHS Development Matrix", which established twelve objectives for JVC's new VTR:
+By the end of 1971, they created an internal diagram, "VHS Development Matrix", which established twelve objectives for JVC's new VTR: